-The framework is founded upon a list of 71 criteria (Appendix B) that were identified through an exhaustive literature scan and review of existing tools and resources to ensure consistency, including the CAPACITI Decision-Support Tool, Vaccine Investment Strategy (VIS), and the Evidence to Recommendations (EtR) Framework.
+The framework is founded upon a list of 71 criteria (Appendix C and "1.1 NVI-PST - Phase 1 - Prioritized list of criteria and indicators") that were identified through an exhaustive literature scan and review of existing tools and resources to ensure consistency, including the CAPACITI Decision-Support Tool, Vaccine Investment Strategy (VIS), and the Evidence to Recommendations (EtR) Framework.
 The literature review was conducted and vetted by experts, a list of the sources reviewed is included in Appendix A.